amitonline/WPFDialControl/README.md

 # WPFDialControl
-WPD Dial widget for wpf applications
+WPF Dial widget for wpf applications
 Still WIP.
 Works with NET 8.0 and above
 Three modes: Modern, Flat and Vintage